Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 4. Draft Hypothesis/Observe and Formulate Hypothesis

-Now that you have gathered your qualitative and quantitative data, you need to put it to good use.
+Now that you have gathered your qualitative and quantitative data, you need to create a hypothesis for your landing page A/B testing.
 That’s right – it’s time to make sense of all of the data you have collected.
 To do this in the most accurate way possible, consider drafting a hypothesis.
 Your hypothesis should be specific, and the goal you are trying to meet or the question you want to answer should be clear.

 hypothesis-for-ab-testing-landing-page.webp